Sell smarter, not harder

 11. Shoes

-Custom shoes let you tap into personalization where big brands can’t compete.
-And the custom footwear buyers are happy to pay premium prices for one-of-a-kind designs.
+Custom shoes let you tap into personalization where big brands can’t compete, and footwear buyers are happy to pay premium prices for one-of-a-kind designs.

 12. Toys and games

-Custom games and toys gather potential customers in all age groups.
+Custom games and toys attract potential customers in all age groups.
 Perfect for sellers wanting to provide fun, creative products for families.

 13. Electronics and accessories